Ch-AhteshamUlHaq/Portfolio-Mobile-Version-/README.md

 # Portfolio-Mobile-Version
 Setup a mobile version Portfolio: Mobile Version Projects PR to display my projects and skills

 Hi, I simple coded the mobile version with the help of flexbox and figma features.
 It is a structure where we decorate and furnishe further.
-Develop the responsive one.
+Develop the responsive one, It's a Portfolio: Mobile Version projects display.
+It helps the users to understand our services better.
+It also helps users to understand now a days features and techs.

 Built With Major languages Frameworks Technologies used Html, Css, linters.
 Grid,